martukas/superpack/README.md

 It does NOT provide any all-encompassing repository nor does it search the wrapped repositories for existing packages.
 It's your responsibility to find the packages you need and describe them in your own manifest.

-Currently, this utility is only adapted for and tested on:
-* Ubuntu
-* Windows 10 with PowerShell7

-The architecture should be flexible enough to add handlers for other systems and package managers with minimal modification.
+Currently, this utility is only adapted for and tested on Ubuntu and Windows 10, but the architecture should be flexible enough to add handlers for other systems and package managers with minimal modification.

+### Linux

+This has only been tested on Xubuntu 22.04LTS and 22.10.
+The included handlers should work fine with any Debian-based distro that uses the `apt` package manager.

 ### Windows

-Additional caveats for Windows systems.
+This has only been tested on Windows 10 with [PowerShell Core 7](https://github.com/PowerShell/PowerShell) and the [winget](https://winget.run/) package manager.

-You will need to:
+To begin using this utility on Windows you will first need to:
 * Run `Set-ExecutionPolicy RemoteSigned` to allow the running of `ps1` scripts
 * Install most recent PowerShell with `winget install -e --id Microsoft.PowerShell`

+### macOS

+Not tested on macOS, but it should be pretty easy to make a handler for `brew`.
+Help needed.

 ## Running